Multistage Hierarchical Capture-Recapture Models: Generalizations and Alternative Models for

 where the term $\bar{\psi}^{(k)}$ is the full-conditional probability of population membership for an augmented individual averaged over the conditional distribution of $\text{logit}(p)$ and is homogeneous for all $i=n+1,\ldots,M$.
 We calculate $\bar{\psi}^{(k)}$ as

 for $k=1,\ldots,K$ second-stage MCMC iterations.

-Wildlife biologists are often interested in assessing their sampling strategy and study design.
-In such cases, it is common to infer the ``power to detect,'' which is the probability of detecting a randomly selected individual from the population in $J$ sampling occasions \citep[e.g.,][]{dupont2021optimal}.
-In simple closed-population models with homogeneous detection probability $p$, the conditional power to detect is calculated as $\text{Pr}(\tilde{y}>0|\tilde{z}=1,p)=1-(1-p)^J$.
+To assess the sampling strategy and study design, it is common to infer the ``power to detect,'' which is the probability of detecting a randomly selected individual from the population in $J$ sampling occasions \citep[e.g.,][]{dupont2021optimal}.
+In closed-population models with homogeneous detection probability $p$, the conditional power to detect is calculated as $\text{Pr}(\tilde{y}>0|\tilde{z}=1,p)=1-(1-p)^J$.
 This quantity can be readily extended to Bayesian CR models with heterogeneous detectability by considering the posterior power to detect